Mike Farnan

-Michael Liam Farnan (born January 29, 1941) is a former politician in Ontario, Canada.
-He was a New Democratic Party member of the Legislative Assembly of Ontario from 1987 to 1995, and was a cabinet minister in the government of Bob Rae.
+Michael Liam Farnan (29 January 1941 – 24 June 2024) was an Irish-born Canadian politician.
+He was an Ontario New Democratic Party member of the Legislative Assembly of Ontario from 1987 to 1995, and served as a cabinet minister in the government of Bob Rae.

 Background

-Farnan was educated at University College in Dublin, the National University of Dublin, the University of London in England and McGill University in Montreal, Quebec, Canada.
-He has a Master's degree in Education, and a bachelor's degree of arts.
-He has worked as a primary and secondary school teacher in London, Montreal, Cambridge, Ontario and Brampton Ontario for twenty-seven years.
+Farnan was educated at University College Dublin, the National University of Ireland; the University of London in England; and McGill University in Montreal, Quebec, Canada.
+He had a Master's degree in Education, and a bachelor's degree of arts.
+He worked as a primary and secondary school teacher in London, Montreal, Cambridge, Ontario and Brampton Ontario for twenty-seven years.
 A devout Roman Catholic working within Ontario's separate school system, he served as provincial director of the Ontario English Catholic Teacher's Association for a time, as well as participating in a variety of community outreach projects in Cambridge.
-After he retired from teaching in 2002, he studied to become a real estate agent and broker of his own company Mike Farnan Realty in Cambridge.
+After he retired in 2002, he studied to become a real estate agent and broker of his own company Mike Farnan Realty in Cambridge.
 He also served as associate broker for Crown Realty Royal Le Page and for Peak Realty, both located in Cambridge.

+Farnan died on 24 June 2024, at the age of 83.
+He had pancreatic cancer and died by medical assistance in dying.